gautham744473/Gautham/README.md

 - 👋 Hi, I’m Gautham Krishna R
 - 👀 I’m interested in Data Analysis and gathering insights about the data
-- 🌱 I’m currently learning Python, SQL and BI Visualisation tools  for Data Analyst role
+- 🌱 I’m currently learning Python, SQL and BI Visualisation tools  for Data Engineering role
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me  --> gautham74473@gmail.com & grathina@uncc.edu
 <!---